 I usually try to avoid using headlines like ‘life-changing’ or ‘best-ever’ because it feels a bit hacky, but I think in this case this really has been a life changing gluten free chocolate cake (at least in my case!).

 This chocolate cake recipe is actually one of the first recipes I ever shared and is probably the exact reason why I created A Saucy Kitchen in the first place.
-It’s the recipe I used when I made my own wedding cake which you can still find in the original recipe post here if you’re interested.
+It’s the recipe I used when I made my own gluten free wedding cake.
 I won’t get deep into the details because I know we’re all just here for the chocolate (naturally) but I credit this cake and it’s reputation for giving me the idea to start this recipe site.

 Since I was new to gluten free baking at the time that I first made this cake, I wanted to start off with a solid recipe as the foundation.
 That’s why I based this recipe off of Hershey’s Perfectly Chocolate Chocolate Cake.
 The basic framework of this recipe is the same but there are a few changes to key ingredients that I made to make it more gluten free friendly: